 The role of the nomination committee

-The UK Corporate Governance Code 2016 recommends that there is a formal, transparent and rigorous process for the appointment of new directors to the board.
-For public companies (and some large private companies) this process should be led by the nomination committee who will make recommendations or nominations: both to the full board and the senior executive level below it.
+The UK Corporate Governance Code 2018 recommends that there is a formal, transparent and rigorous process for the appointment of new directors to the board.
+For public companies (and some large private companies) this process should be led by the nomination committee which will make recommendations or nominations: both to the full board and the senior executive level below it.

-Guidance on Board Effectiveness PDF (FRC) states that the nomination committee’s work should be:
+The FRC's Guidance on Board Effectiveness (referenced above) states that the nomination committee's work should be:

 The nomination committee members usually mostly consist of non-executive directors.
-The chairman of the board is also usually a member of the committee and may chair its meetings.
+The chair is also usually a member of the committee and may preside over its meetings.

-In smaller companies, the tasks of both the nomination and remuneration committees are combined.
+In smaller companies, the tasks of both the nomination and remuneration committees are often combined.

 © Institute of Directors.
 All rights reserved.